flosskosova/foss4g-2023/content/about/faq.md

 #### What happens if the event is finally hosted online?

-If the event is finally hosted online and you already had your ticket for the conference, you will be offered a refund, according to the cancellation policy.
+If the event is finally hosted online and you already had your ticket for the conference, you will be offered a refund, according to the [Cancellation Policy]({{< ref "//register/cancellation-policy.md">}}).

 ### Registration